New York Asian art auctions bring buyers from around the world

-NEW YORK (Reuters) - Ancient ritual wine vessels, modern contemporary paintings and masterpieces representing Buddhism, Hinduism, Daoism and Shintoism are among the highlights of Asian art sales in New York next week.
+NEW YORK, March 14 (Reuters) - Ancient ritual wine vessels, modern contemporary paintings and masterpieces representing Buddhism, Hinduism, Daoism and Shintoism are among the highlights of Asian art sales in New York next week.

 The Asia Week auctions at Christie’s and Sotheby’s will feature thousands of items in a series of sales that could top $100 million.
 Last spring’s auctions totaled more than $130 million in sales.